DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 Galois Counter Mode, or GCM, allows the use of "Additional Authenticated Data", also known as AAD, or an authentication tag.
-When an actor encrypts a byte stream with AES / GCM, the actor can specify the length of the aad.
+When an actor encrypts a byte stream with AES / GCM, the actor also specifies an "Additional Authenticated Data", or AAD.
+This is not a secret, but is used in the encryption.
 In theory, this can be from 0 to 2^64 bits.

-With this policy, during encryption you can use the gcm-aad-length parameter to specify the length of the AAD in BYTES (divide by 8 to get the bit length).
-This policy limits the aad length to a multiple of 8 bits, and the maximum can be 2048 bytes or 16384 bits.
+With this policy, for encryption you use the aad parameter to specify the AAD.

+The resulting Authentication tag (an output of AES / GCM) is appended to the ciphertext.
+By default, this policy emits 128 bits of tag.

+For decryption, the actor must again supply the AAD - remember, it's not a secret.
+And the actor must supply the authentication tag, if it is not already appended to the ciphertext.
+Do this with the tag parameter.

-Also, when an actor encrypts a byte stream with AES / GCM, there is no meaning to padding, so NoPadding is equivalent to PKCS5Padding.
+Whether decrypting or encrypting a byte stream with AES / GCM, there is no meaning to padding, so NoPadding is equivalent to PKCS5Padding.